giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-08-02-developing-web-apis-good-practices.md

   * /resource/1: returns the resource with id 1.

 * `POST`
-  * /resource: creates a bunch of resources  (rarelly used).
+  * /resource: creates a new resource.
   * /resource/1: Not used.

 * `PUT`